-In case I'm incapacitated for any reason, do you know how to revive a man's heart with a downed power line?
+In case I'm incapacitated for any reason, do you know how to start a man's heart with a downed power line?
 Bobby:

 Well, there's really no wrong way to do it.